hey-pal/pal-docs/README.md

 - API Reference pages
 - Use of popular components

+### Adding Pages
+We're right now storing the pages in the pages folder.

+For any operation you add to the OpenAPI you'll want to create a corresponding `.mdx` page with the needed info.

 ### 👩‍💻 Development

 Install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.
 To install, use the following command